toashishagarwal/Snowflake-AI/README.md

 # 4. RAG
 Retrieval-Augmented Generation (RAG) is a framework that combines information retrieval with generative language models.
 In simpler terms, it's an approach that helps AI generate more accurate and up-to-date text by incorporating relevant information from external sources.
 In this tutorial, we use the foundation model from llama (llama2-70b-chat) to query a synthetically generated data about ergonomics.
 It demonsrates the use of vectors & vector cosine similarity to achieve RAG.
 The end result is a prioritised list of documents that match the query in descending order of similarity score.

+# 5. AxLens
+Check the detailed information in project level Readme